ltaylorwarren/pam/README.md

                                 # default = False, no index will be used

 # set these values only in case you dont home z in the middle of the build plate
-z_endstop_x: 90                 # Nozzle X-Coordinate, Klipper offsets will be respected
+z_endstop_x: 90                 # Nozzle X-Coordinate, Probe offsets will be respected
-                                # default = -1, RatOS uses its settings, klipper the middle of the build plate
+                                # default = -1, RatOS uses its settings
-z_endstop_y: 90                 # Nozzle Y-Coordinate, Klipper offsets will be respected
+z_endstop_y: 90                 # Nozzle Y-Coordinate, Probe offsets will be respected
-                                # default = -1, RatOS uses its settings, klipper the middle of the build plate
+                                # default = -1, RatOS uses its settings
 ```

 # 5. Adaptive Priming